StabilityNexus/Bene-FundRaising-EVM-Contracts/README.md

 <!-- Project core values and objective -->
 <p align="center">
   <strong>
- Bene: Fundraising Platform is a decentralized application (DApp) that enables projects to receive funding in exchange for Proof of funding tokens.
-This DApp allows projects to request ETH(native currency of the network) in exchange for Proof of funding tokens, <a href="https://www.youtube.com/watch?v=HHN31PkUxaU">Know More</a>.
+ Bene: Fundraising Platform is a decentralized application (DApp) that enables projects to receive funding and offer Proof-of-Funding tokens to people who provided funding.
   </strong>
 </p>